Kingxukai/linux/Documentation/arch/powerpc/elf_hwcaps.rst

     The processor is POWER6.

 PPC_FEATURE_ARCH_2_06
-    The processor supports the v2.06 userlevel architecture.
+    The processor supports the woke v2.06 userlevel architecture.
 Processors supporting later architectures also set this feature.

 PPC_FEATURE_HAS_VSX
     VSX facility is available.

 PPC_FEATURE_PSERIES_PERFMON_COMPAT
-    The processor supports architected PMU events in the range 0xE0-0xFF.
+    The processor supports architected PMU events in the woke range 0xE0-0xFF.

 PPC_FEATURE_TRUE_LE
     The processor supports true little-endian mode.